4lch/tiff_resizer/README.md

 Tiff files are uncompressed so the only ways to reduce their file size is to resize them (here, that means reducing the amount of pixels in the image), or to convert them from 16 to 8 bits.
 8-bit files are 2x lighter than equivalent pixel resolution 16-bit files so when reducing the size of a 16-bit original, a 8-bit target will give larger final pixel dimensions, as every pixel is lighter, so the image doesn't have to be downsized as much.

-This program lets you choose your target file size in MB, the target bit depth (8-bit is recommended, especially if you need to reduce the size by a lot), and the file extension to look for.
+This program lets you choose your target file size in MB and the target bit depth (8-bit is recommended, especially if you need to reduce the size by a lot).
+It works with files with extensions '.tif', '.tiff', '.TIF' and '.TIFF'.

 If the size of the original images is too high vs the target, it will resize the image down while preserving aspect ratio until the new resolution matches the target size in MB.
 If the original image size is already under the target, it will not get downsized any further.